sakshamjn/Movie-review-sentiment-analysis/README.md

 # Movie-review-sentiment-analysis
-Using LSTM for movie review sentiment analysis
+Using LSTM for movie review Sentiment Analysis